pitxitojt/pitx-app/README.md

    3.2.
 [Vonage](https://dashboard.nexmo.com/) is an alternative which, AFAIK, does not request documents.
 However, you would need to top up to be able to send to any number (costs 10 EUR minimum).

-4. There are two branches in this repo: `main` and `food`.
-In `main`, the food quick action redirects to the original **okpo.com/pitx** website as stated in the app guidelines (which can be found in MS Teams chat with Sir Ibarlin).
-In `food`, it redirects to **pitxfoodstaging.pitx.com.ph**, another project the previous intern was tasked to do.
+4. There are two branches in this repo: `main` and `food`:

+   - In `main`, the food quick action redirects to the original **okpo.com/pitx** website as stated in the app guidelines (which can be found in MS Teams chat with Sir Ibarlin).

+   - In `food`, it redirects to **pitxfoodstaging.pitx.com.ph**, another project the previous intern was tasked to do.
 However, this site still needs further testing and pending payment integration.